levigutt/sendgrid-sender/README.md

 ## WARNING!

-this requires manual handling of consent outside of sendgrid, as user preferences and unsubscriptions are not taken into account
+this requires manual handling of consent outside of sendgrid, as user preferences and unsubscriptions in sendgrid are not taken into account

+**make sure to add a link to the email for unsubscribing**

 ## use